naveenvarma600/FUTURE-STOCK-PRICES/README.md

 # FUTURE-STOCK-PRICES
-Developing NLP models to predict future Stock prices.
+Developing NLP models to predict future Stock prices using head lines of news papers.